Contact Tracing Frequently Asked Questions

 - An individual should

 quarantine if they are at-risk for contracting the virus.
 Quarantining is suggested for those traveling to/from areas with high positivity rates for COVID-19 or if they were in close contact with a confirmed COVID-19 case.
-Quarantine lasts 14 days to provide enough time for a full incubation period.
+Quarantine lasts 10 days without testing or a 7 day quarantine with a negative test on or after day 5 of quarantine.

 Contact Tracing in the Workplace: